A student who wants to change their major must complete a Change of Major form and speak with their Academic Advisor.

 Completed forms must be submitted to the student's assigned Academic Advisor or the Office of Enrollment Services.

 All students who took a leave of absence, withdrew, or were dismissed from MICA must file for readmittance in order to return.
+(Please note that MPS and MA/MBA students wishing to return from a leave of absence should contact their program director rather than fill out a readmittance form.)
 Recommended application deadlines are December 1 for a return in a spring semester, July 15 for a return in a fall semester, and April 15 for a return in a summer semester.

-Registration Permission forms (electronic and paper) are processed in the order which they are received.
+Registration Permission forms are processed in the order in which they are received.

 Students must have an electronic copy of an email or a completed and clear scanned copy of the paper Registration Permission form uploaded.